Minimise Your Food Waste with Pickling Cooking Class in Sydney

 Pickling jars with fruit and vegetables inside

-Common food groups that can be pickled include fruits like lemons, grapes, watermelon rinds, pears and red tomatoes, meat like corned beef and pork, vegetables such as pumpkin, cabbage, beans, eggplant and carrots and even seafood such as prawns and herring!
+Common food groups that can be pickled include fruits like lemons, grapes, watermelon rinds, pears and red tomatoes, meat like corned beef and pork, vegetables such as pumpkin, cabbage, beans, eggplant and carrots and even seafood such as prawns and herring.
+You can pickle a range of foods and get that delicious crunch at the end.

 How to make your own pickles